LouisLanganay/Workshop-FrontEnd-Epytodo/Partie1/README.md

 # Workshop Frontend EpyTodo - Part 1

+> [!IMPORTANT]
+> Participation in this part is necessary to access Part 2 of the Workshop.

 Welcome to the Workshop Frontend EpyTodo - Part 1!
 In this first workshop, we will focus on setting up a React project with TypeScript and creating the login, register, home, and not found pages.

 Objectives: